Approved school: Age groups

 Approved schools were split into three age groups: Junior, Intermediate and Senior.
 Most were for boys; there was a small number of separate approved schools for girls.

 Community homes

 The term "approved school" officially ceased to exist in the UK in the early 1970s.
 In England and Wales, as a result of the Children and Young Persons Act 1969, responsibility for these institutions was devolved from central government to local councils and they were renamed "Community Homes".

-In Scotland, after the Kilbrandon Report was published, its recommendations were incorporated in the Social Work (Scotland) Act 1968, and with the introduction of Children's Hearings, the administration for offending children continued to differ from that in England.
+In Scotland, after the Kilbrandon Report was published, its recommendations were incorporated in the Social Work (Scotland) Act 1968 (c.
+49), and with the introduction of Children's Hearings, the administration for offending children continued to differ from that in England.